|

-The traditional method of teaching a kid to bicycle was to run along side
+There are options to the traditional method of teaching a kid to bicycle was

 More on common mistakes while teaching bicycling.